ramithaJHU/WearableHMRproject/code_book.md

 - "X", "Y", "Z" suffixes in variable names used to denote 3-axial signals in the X, Y and Z directions.

-- "Acc" in variable nanes used to denote measurements taken with accelerometer
+- "Acc" in variable names used to denote measurements taken with accelerometer
     - `tAcc-XYZ`

-- "Gyro" in variable nanes used to denote measurements taken with gyroscope
+- "Gyro" in variable names used to denote measurements taken with gyroscope
     - `tGyro-XYZ`

 - Prefix 't'  in variable names used to denote time domain signals

-- "Body" and "Gravity" in variable nanes used to denote acceleration signal  separated into body and gravity acceleration signals
+- "Body" and "Gravity" in variable names used to denote acceleration signal  separated into body and gravity acceleration signals
     - `tBodyAcc-XYZ` : Body acceleration
     - `tGravityAcc-XYZ`: Gravitational acceleration

-- "JerK" in variable nanes used to denote the body linear acceleration and angular velocity derived in time to obtain Jerk
+- "JerK" in variable names used to denote the body linear acceleration and angular velocity derived in time to obtain Jerk
     - `tBodyAccJerk-XYZ`
     - `tBodyGyroJerk-XYZ`

-- "JerlMag" in variable nanes used to denote the magnitude of these three-dimensional signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ) calculated using the Euclidean norm.
+- "JerlMag" in variable names used to denote the magnitude of these three-dimensional signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ) calculated using the Euclidean norm.
     - `tBodyAccMag`
     - `tGravityAccMag`
     - `tBodyAccJerkMag`